 Valentin Dumez is from France and studied Film and Animation at Birmingham City University as part of the Erasmus programme.
 During her time at the University, Valentin made an extraordinary film that was screened at the highly prestigious Annercy Festival in 2015

-You can see a trailer for her film here:
+Watch the trailer for her film below:

 As graduating students you will follow your own career path, which may mean going straight into industry.
 However, many students look at the opportunities we offer for postgraduate study at the University.

 The School runs a one-year MA Visual Communication course as a natural progression from its undergraduate courses.
 You will be encouraged to continue your journey with us and develop your practice further.

 'Old Lady Digbeth'*, a film by students Luisa Geffert and Tamara Hardwidge, won the 'Highly Commended' prize at the 2013 Picturing Time competition, earning themselves a £250 prize and an exhibition of their film at the prestigious Sotheby's Gallery in London.

 *This video contains language that some visitors may find offensive.

 William Marler created 'Hands on Your Identity' (using Adobe Creative Cloud software) to tell the story of identity theft.

 The piece helps people understand what this type of crime is, what can happen if you are a victim of identity theft and how to guard against it.